luraess/julia-parallel-course-EGU21/README.md

 ```
 > 💡 We use `@cuda blocks=cublocks threads=cuthreads` to launch the GPU function on the appropriate number of threads, i.e. "parallel workers".
 The numerical grid resolution `nx` and `ny` must now be chosen accordingly to the number of parallel workers.

-The here detailed porting is actually done for the 1D diffusion equation ([Porting the diffusion equation to GPUs](#porting-the-diffusion-equation-to-gpus)) available in the [extra material](#extras) with following order:
+The here described porting procedure steps are exemplified for the 1D diffusion equation ([Porting the diffusion equation to GPUs](#porting-the-diffusion-equation-to-gpus)) available in the [extra material](#extras):
 - (1) [`diffusion_1D_damp.jl`](scripts/diffusion_1D_damp.jl)
 - (2) [`diffusion_1D_damp_fun.jl`](extras/diffusion_1D_damp_fun.jl)
 - (3) [`diffusion_1D_damp_gpu.jl`](extras/diffusion_1D_damp_gpu.jl)